telefonicaid/iot-activation/docs/RaspberryPi_HAT.md

-# Connect your Raspberry to AWS-Iot
+# Raspsberry: Sense-HAT to AWS-IoT
 For this project, we will sample the different sensors on the board and publish them in AWS.
 You will also be able to send different commands from the MQTT.fx interface that will be received on your Raspberry.